-To verify identity and statement of educational purpose, a student must appear in person at the Financial Aid office and provide a valid, government-issued photo ID to confirm identity.
+To verify identity, a student must appear in person at the Financial Aid office and provide a valid, government-issued photo ID to confirm identity.
 The student must sign the Statement of Educational Purpose in the presence of an institutional official as well.
 For distance education students residing out of state only: valid government ID must be shown to and Statement of Educational Purpose must be signed in front of a notary public.
 The original Statement of Educational Purpose must be mailed to the Financial Aid office.
 Out-of-state distance students must mail the completed Statement of Educational Purpose form with the actual wet signatures from the student and the notary along with a copy of the government issued ID that was presented to the notary.
+Also, out-of-state students have the option of appearing on a video call where the student presents an unexpired, valid government-issued photo identification to meet this requirement.